bakkeby/dwm-flexipatch/README.md

    - [fakefullscreen](https://dwm.suckless.org/patches/fakefullscreen/)
       - only allow clients to "fullscreen" into the space currently given to them
       - as an example, this will allow you to view a fullscreen video in your browser on one half of the screen, while having the other half available for other tasks

+   - fakefullscreenclient
+      - similarly to the fakefullscreen patch this patch only allows clients to "fullscreen" into the space currently given to them
+      - as an example, this will allow you to view a fullscreen video in your browser on one half of the screen, while having the other half available for other tasks
+      - the "twist" with this patch is that fake fullscreen can be toggled on a per client basis rather than applying to all clients globally

    - [fancybar](https://dwm.suckless.org/patches/fancybar/)
       - shows the titles of all visible windows in the status bar